 Again, spectrum analyzer is your friend in this situation.

-It pays off to fire up your analyzer every now and then to have a look at what is going on in the lowest end of your mix.
+It pays off to fire up your spectrum analyzer every now and then to have a look at what is going on in the lowest end of your mix.

 You might be surprised to find rumble and noise going on that your monitors are not reproducing.
 This is especially true with any live recordings.